On 4-dimensional 3-handle attachments: Diagrams with -handles

 \subsection{Moves on diagrams with $3$-handle information}

 We present the moves on diagrams with $3$-handle information added in Figures \ref{h3moves1}--\ref{h3moves2}.
-These moves include the standard Kirby calculus (i.e., drawing only $1$- and $2$-handle attaching information) together with attaching spheres for the $3$-handle attachment.
+These moves include the standard Kirby calculus (i.e., drawing only $1$- and $2$-handle attaching information) together with attaching spheres for the $3$-handle attachment, and their interactions that agree with Theorem \ref{thCer}.

 Our extended set of moves differs in two substantive ways from Barenz's presentation \cite{Bar23}.
-First, we work in the dotted circle (Akbulut) notation for $1$-handles rather than the "$3$-ball" notation.
+First, we work in the dotted circle (Akbulut) notation for $1$-handles rather than the "$3$-ball notation".
 Second, several of our moves are stated in greater generality: for instance, in the $(2-3)$-handle cancellation, we do not require the visible part of the $3$-handle's attaching sphere to be a disc.

 The labels of the moves are above the arrows and refer to the move from left to right.
 The arrows are drawn in both directions, indicating that the move from right to left is also allowed.
 The attaching circles of $2$-handles (drawn in magenta) may have an arbitrary integer framing.
 If only a partial arc of the circle is drawn, the rest of the circle may be arbitrarily knotted.